Cabin in the Blue Ridge mountains

 Northern Georgia is home to the beautiful Blue Ridge Mountains (part of the scenic Appalachian Mountain range).
-Blue Ridge is a quaint, picturesque town with a lively, charming downtown.
+Blue Ridge is a quaint, picturesque town which is home to a lively, charming downtown.
 It also has the advantage of being driving distance from many wonderful adventure filled activities and natural attractions, from river rafting through the mountains, to a relaxing train ride on the Blue Ridge Scenic Railway.
-106,000 acres of the beautiful Chattahoochee National Forest lies within the county.
-Opportunities for hiking, biking, and photography are endless.
+The beautiful Chattahoochee National Forest offers endless opportunities for hiking, biking, and photography are endless.

 Day 1

-4:00pm – Your beautiful mountain cabin rental is waiting for you at Mount Laurel Cabin Rentals.
+4:00pm – The best part of vacationing in this area is choosing a wonderful cabin rental.
+We went with Mount Laurel Cabin Rentals.
 A variety of rustic luxury cabins with wonderful wooded and mountain views are available.
-A cabin is the perfect place to enjoy your Blue Ridge vacation, especially if you want to relax and enjoy nature.
 I found this cabin company to be a great value for the area.
-Rentals are available for as low as 100 bucks and they often offer special promotions where you get a night free.
-The only negative for some may be the presence of a few Christian themed decorations around the cabin.
+Rentals are available for as low as 100 bucks and they often offer special promotions where you get a night free (we lucked out and booked this deal).

-After dinner be sure to check out a few shops.
+After dinner, I recommend checking out the shops.
 There are lots of great choices, including The Bear Store (check out their selection of rustic cabin themed decor and festive Blue Ridge souvenirs).
 Pet lovers should also check out Love Dogs and Cats Too, a specialty pet retailer with plenty of treat options to bring home to your canine and feline companions.
+As most towns are overflooded with chains today, it’s nice to stroll around these old time Main Streets and support a few local businesses.

 Day 2